abynox/ShockAlarmApp/README.md

 You can also log in on multiple OpenShock instances at once.
 ShockAlarm will show all shockers from all instances seamlessly at a glance!

+### Not supported in Web Version
+Everything with websockets is currently not supported due to authentication problems with websockets.
+This includes:
+- OTA Updates
+- Enabling/Disabling the captive portal
+- Live control

 # Installation on Android
 ## Through Obtainium (recommended as you get the updates the fastest)
 [<img src="https://github.com/user-attachments/assets/713d71c5-3dec-4ec4-a3f2-8d28d025a9c6"